chongyi-zheng/iclr-blogposts-2026-mdp-to-gcmdp/_posts/2026-04-27-mdp-to-gcmdp.md

   Cliff Walking involves crossing a gridworld from a random start (stool) to the goal (cookie) while avoiding falling off a cliff.
 </div>

 To study whether we can use GCRL algorithms to solve the augmented GCMDP, we conduct experiments in a canonical discrete MDP called Cliff Walking.
 This MDP is adapted from Example 6.6 from Sutton and Barto (1998)<d-cite key="sutton1998reinforcement"></d-cite> and requires the agent to navigate from a random start to the goal while avoiding falling off a cliff.
-The state space covers $48$ discrete states in the gridworld and the action space contains $4$ actions: left, right, up, and down.
-The agents receive a reward of $0$ when staying at the goal, a reward of $-1$ when not reaching the goal, and a reward of $-100$ when stepping into the cliff.
+The state space covers $48$ discrete states in the gridworld, and the action space contains $4$ actions: left, right, up, and down.
+The agents receive a reward of $0$ when staying at the goal, a reward of $-1$ when not reaching the goal, and a reward of $-100$ when stepping onto the cliff.
 We construct the augmented GCMDP by *(1)* normalizing the rewards into $$[0, 1]$$, *(2)* augmenting the state space with the success state $g_+$ and the failure state $g_-$, and *(3)* modifying the reward function as in Eq.$~\ref{eq:aug-transition-prob-measure}$.

 We select four different state-of-the-art GCRL and SSP algorithms to solve the augmented GCMDP, comparing against the standard Q-learning algorithm in the original MDP.